This post may contain affiliate links.

 - It smells bad during cooking!
 This recipe calls for a fish sauce.
 Fish sauce is widely used in East Asian and Southeast Asian cuisine.
 It is made from fish or krill that has been salted and fermented for up to two years.
 This is why it smells pretty bad for some people.
 But fish sauce is recognized by its UMAMI flavor in dishes, and that exactly what we are looking for while making this caramelized sticky pork dish

 All the sauces used in this recipe can be found in the Asian market or any grocery store at the Asian food section.

 Rice i used for this dish

 I prefer basmati rice for most of my dishes.
-COSTCO sells it in huge bags for a good price.
+Big supermarkets sell it in huge bags for a good price.
 Last time i got the 50 lb bag of Indian basmati rice and we will probably eat it for the whole year.